PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Telemetry.Azure.md

 - `EnableAdaptiveSampling` (default is false) - adaptive sampling ensures that only a portion of the telemetry records will actually be recorded by Application Insights.
 - `DefaultProperties` (optional) - a dictionary containing key/value pairs that will appended to all telemetry records.
 - `RequestTracking` (optional) - a set of properties specific to requests tracking (see `RequestTrackingOptions)`.
+- `DependencyTracking` (optional) - a set of properties specific to dependencies tracking (see `DependencyTrackingOptions)`.
 - `TelemetryChannel` (optional) - the telemetry channel that should be used by Application Insights (useful only for unit testing).

 ### RequestTrackingOptions

 For the specific case of tracking requests to the server, the following options are available:

-- `TrackRequestHeaders` (default is false) - when true, all the headers in the request will be appended to request telemetry record in the custom properties (named `RequestHeader-*`).
+- `TrackRequestHeadersPaths` (default is empty) - when set, all the request headers for any request that matches one of the specified paths will be appended to request telemetry record in the custom properties (named `RequestHeader-*`).
-- `TrackResponseHeaders` (default is false) - when true, all the headers in the response will be appended to request telemetry record in the custom properties (named `ResponseHeader-*`).
+- `TrackResponseHeadersPaths` (default is empty) - when set, all the response headers for any request that matches one of the specified paths will be appended to request telemetry record in the custom properties (named `ResponseHeader-*`).
+- `IgnoreNotFoundPaths` (default is empty) - when set, any request that returns 404 (NotFound) and matches one of the specified paths will not be tracked by telemetry.
 - `IgnoreAvailabilityTestsRequests` (default is false), when true, any requests resulting from availability tests will not be collected.

 > Availability tests typically cause noise in the telemetry records that make it more difficult to diagnose problems because of the quantity of records produced.
 Simply ignoring those requests is usually a good idea.

 > `IgnoreAvailabilityTestsRequests` has effect only on requests telemetry.
 It as no effect on dependencies, traces, metrics, etc.

+### DependencyTrackingOptions

+For the specific case of tracking dependencies from the server, the following options are available:

+- `IgnoreNotFoundCommands` (default is empty) - when set, any dependency that returns 404 (NotFound) and matches one of the specified commands will not be tracked by telemetry.

 ### Configuration